charlybrown03/gatsby-blog/content/blog/my-first-blog-post/index.md

 and [Igor Modino](https://www.linkedin.com/in/igor-modino-p%C3%A9rez-83426539/),
 who trust during my internship at [eSportics](https://www.esportics.com/es/), and where I begin to lear what a frontend means, after using Java executed 99% of the time from the line of commands.

 I discovered WTF is a CSS file, and how it is related with the HTML elements, and of course, jQuery, with the DOM interaction, and met Ajax and the async request and callback functions.
-At that moment, I had no idea about what I was doing, but I got out of the databases, except for some PHP stuff, and began to learn how to build and interact with a flexible and nice UI.
+At that moment, I had no idea about what I was doing, but I got out of the databases, except for some PHP stuff, and I began to learn how to build and interact with a flexible and nice UI, and I began to enjoy as a child do.

 !["I have no idea what I'm doing" meme](./dog-meme.png)